yuvipaloozie/Semiconductor-Yield-Optimization-and-RCA/README.md

 2.  **Optimize Business Value:** Tuned the model based on financial impact (Cost of Scrap vs. Cost of Inspection) rather than just raw accuracy.
 3.  **Define Control Limits:** Used interpretability techniques to propose actionable changes to the Process Control Plan (PCP), specifically tighter limits on **Sensor 103**.

+For further visualization, the code from the notebook has been implemented to generate a process dashboard in Streamlit which simulates live inference on process data for predicting real time yield status.
+The link to the dashboard can be viewed here: https://secom-dash.streamlit.app/

 ---

 ## The Business Problem